 Germany is home to approx. 400 higher education institutions which offer the entire range of academic disciplines.
 The German higher education system is characterised by a close link between learning, teaching and research.
 This principle has a long tradition and was formulated by Wilhelm von Humboldt (1767–1835), the philosopher and founder of the Universität zu Berlin, the predecessor institution of today’s Humboldt University in Berlin.

-Approx. 18,000 international researchers visit German higher education institutions with support from German and EU funding programmes.
+More than 15,000 international researchers visit German higher education institutions with support from German and EU funding programmes.

 Higher education institutions